Nine Sols: Plot

 During his journey, Yi stays in the Four Seasons Pavilion, which is defended by the artificial intelligence system Abacus/Ruyi.
 Over time, more residents come to the Pavilion: Shennong, a skeptical human who realizes the truth behind the village and brings Shuanshuan to the Pavilion; Chiyou, a former battle robot who gained sentience and became a scholar and merchant; Shanhai 9000, a reserved robot assistant who has its own personal agenda; and Kuafu, a Sol and close friend of Yi who decides to betray the Sols and upgrades Yi's weapons.
-Yi receives messages from his sister Heng sent from Penglai, where she chose to remain when New Kunlun departed.
+Yi receives old messages from his sister Heng sent from Penglai, where she chose to remain when New Kunlun departed.

 Yi also learns of the Eternal Cauldron Project's flaws after meeting Lady Ethereal, a Sol and the project's lead programmer.
 She tells him that the Eternal Dream simulation she created caused the Solarians to want to stay in the simulation, and those who left the simulation became insane and hostile to others.
 As well, the Empyrean District, where most of the hibernating Solarian population was housed, has been taken over by a mutation of the Tianhuo virus that causes Solarians to develop fleshy growths and exhibit high levels of aggression.
-Yi learns from the logs in the Tiandao Research Center that Eigong, in an attempt to discover immortality, was responsible for the outbreak of the virus and later, the mutation.
-After constant failures to create a cure, Eigong went insane and began to see the mutant strand as their salvation, as it essentially made them "immortal".
+Yi learns from the logs in the Tiandao Research Center that Eigong was responsible for the mutation: after constant failures to create a cure, she went insane and began to see the mutant strand as their salvation, as it essentially made them "immortal".
 After coming to this conclusion, she unleashed it on the slumbering Solarians in the Empyrean district.
-When Yi confronted Eigong early on for creating Tianhuo and causing the deaths of Solarians including his family, he discovers that the other Sols did not protest and hid this fact from him, turning him against the Sols.
-Eigong is forced to silence Yi and leaves him to die, leading to the events of the game.